telekom/testerra-appium-connector/README.md

 Testerra Mobile is an extension for the Testerra Framework and uses the open source standard Appium to run web tests based on Testerra on mobile devices.

-As the T-Systems Multimedia Solution provide an own grid for mobile device testing and an own device farm based on expritest cloud, Testerra Mobile provide some comfort features for the usage of seetest in combination with Appium as well.

 Testerra Mobile will register with Testerra Hooking system and uses the event bus to react on Testerra events.

 ## Modules

 * testerra-appium
-* testerra-seetest

 ## Build